-This cleaner/stripper is non-toxic, non-corrosive, and non-hazardous to you, your pets, and your plants.
+This concrete sealer remover is non-toxic, non-corrosive, and non-hazardous to you, your pets, and your plants.

 Caustic chemical strippers are made from powerful alkaline chemicals.
-The high pH of the alkaline causes the break down of the sealer, allowing for easy removal from the surface of the concrete.
+The high pH of the alkaline causes the break down of the sealer, allowing for moderate to easy removal from the surface of the concrete.

 Make sure to dispose of the waste material properly, as caustic strippers tend to stay active and can react with other chemicals even after they are removed from the concrete.

 A good caustic sealer remover is Klean-Strip Sealer stripper.

 What type of sealer are you trying to remove?